Janet Beaton: Affair with Bothwell

 In 1567, following the murder of Henry Stuart, Lord Darnley, Janet Beaton's name was written on a placard in Edinburgh accusing her of having used witchcraft to influence the queen in consenting to her second husband's murder by Bothwell and the other conspirators.
 The same sorcery perpetrated by Janet was allegedly used against Queen Mary which caused her to become enamoured of Earl Bothwell.
 At Dunbar Castle, Janet was one of the three attendants of Queen Mary following the latter's abduction by Bothwell.
 The other two women were Bothwell's widowed sister, Jean Hepburn, and Janet's younger sister Margaret Beaton.

 Janet Beaton died in January 1568/9.

 Janet's sister Margaret Beaton, born about 1526, married Arthur Forbes, 4th Laird of Rires in the parish of Kilconquhar and had two sons with him before his death in 1586.
 She was one of the ladies of Mary, Queen of Scots.
-When the queen had gone into labour with her son James VI and I on 19 June 1566, by the magic of the Countess Atholl, Margaret bore her pains by proxy.Roderick Graham, An Accidental Tragedy: The Life of Mary, Queen of Scots (Birlinn, 2012).
+When the queen had gone into labour with her son James VI and I on 19 June 1566, by the magic of the Countess Atholl, Margaret bore her pains by proxy.
 She may have acted as wet-nurse to the future king.